viniciusmtsantos/viniciusmtsantos/README.md

 Here are some quick things about me:

 - 🌍  I'm based in Pouso Alegre, Brazil
-- 🕵️‍♀️ Something I love about engineering is problem solving and in software development have the opportunity to solve these deep problems using technology.
+- 🕵️‍♀️ Something I love about engineering is problem solving.
+In software development we have the opportunity to solve these deep problems using technology.
 - 💻 Coding is amazing!
 - 🔭 I'm learning Go Lang, Docker, VueJS and ReactJS!!
 - 🚀 Working on [Riversoft](http://riversoft.com.br)